-In addition to the Mandatory Provisions, the path or method selected to ensure compliance with ASHRAE Standard 90.1 must be clearly indicated in the concept design.
+In addition to the Mandatory Provisions, the path or method selected to ensure compliance with ASHRAE Standard 90.1 must be clearly indicated.
 The reasons and effects, on the energy usage and life cycle cost of the completed facility, of selecting the particular compliance path or method must be presented.
-The engineering and economic analysis, including computer simulations and program inputs, outputs and assumptions, used to support the HVAC system selection and other concept design decisions must be fully documented and made a part of the concept design package.
+The engineering and economic analysis, including computer simulations and program inputs, outputs and assumptions, used to support the HVAC system selection and other design decisions must be fully documented and made a part of the design package.
 The forms from the ASHRAE Standard 90.1 User's Manual may be helpful in developing the project and compliance documentation.